Halium/docs/porting/debug-build/early-init.rst

 * Connect with telnet: ``telnet 192.168.2.15``

 Now you have terminal access to the system running from initramfs.
-The first command to run once you're logged in is ``cat diagnosis.log`` to see if it has any hints.
+The first command to run once you're logged in is ``cat init.log`` to see if it has any hints.

 Forcing debug mode
 ------------------